How Jigsaw Puzzles Are Made

-How Jigsaws are made
+How Jigsaws are Made - Then & Now!

 This type of saw has a thin blade that is ideal for making intricate fine cuts in wood but you wouldn’t use it to cut a cardboard puzzle.
 And cutting puzzles in this way is labour intensive and doesn’t allow for mass production.
 So how do they cut all those tiny pieces so that each one is different and yet they all fit together so perfectly?

 Traditional wooden puzzles are still made using a scroll saw or jigsaw.
 If you happen to be a fan of woodworking and own your own jigsaw you can make your own jigsaw at home from any picture you choose.

 Die Cutting the Jigsaw Puzzle

 Die-cutting involves making a sharp metal cutting die that can be used to stamp out multiple different puzzles.
 Making the die cutting press is a labour intensive precision process but once the template has been made it can be used to stamp out literally hundreds of puzzles.
 And of course, as cut puzzle pieces don’t usually follow the lines in the image then the same die can be used for different images and jigsaws can be mass-produced.